nocobase/website/content/articles/the-top-12-open-source-no-code-tools-with-the-most-github-stars/index.md

-📝 Note: This article was last updated on June 10, 2025.
+📝 Note: This article was last updated on Nov.
+10, 2025.
 We regularly update the information to ensure you have the latest insights! 😊

 In this article, we will explore 12 leading open-source, no-code tools on [GitHub](https://github.com/topics/no-code), each distinguished by its star ranking.